Depth charge

 A depth charge fitted with a nuclear warhead is also known as a "nuclear depth bomb".
 These were designed to be dropped from a patrol plane or deployed by an anti-submarine missile from a surface ship, or another submarine, located a safe distance away.
 By the late 1990s all nuclear anti-submarine weapons had been withdrawn from service by the United States, the United Kingdom, France, Russia and China.
-They have been replaced by conventional weapons whose accuracy and range had improved greatly as ASW technology improved.
+They have been replaced by conventional weapons whose accuracy and range had improved greatly as ASW technology progressed.